loopbackio/loopback.io/pages/en/lb2/index.md

 Check out the [LoopBack Developer Forum](https://groups.google.com/forum/#!forum/loopbackjs) to ask questions and discuss how you are using LoopBack.

-{% include styled-box.html style="font-size: 11pt; border: 1px solid #cccccc; background-color: #EBF5EB; padding: 10px; border-radius: 3px; margin: 10px auto 20px auto; width: 680px; padding: 10px;"
+{% include styled-box.html
 content="
 [IBM API Connect](https://developer.ibm.com/apiconnect/) is an end-to-end API management solution that uses LoopBack to create APIs, and provides integrated build and deployment tools:

 - **Integrated experience across the entire API lifecycle**, including API and micro-service creation in Node.js and Java.
 -  **Self-service access to APIs** with built-in developer portals and social collaboration tools.
 -  **Unified management and orchestration of Node.js and Java** for deployment on-premises and in Bluemix.
 -  **Built-in security and gateway policies** with extensive security options and governance policies.

 For more information, see [IBM API Connect](https://developer.ibm.com/apiconnect/).
 " %}